-- Case Processing: There are those who have extended stays in jail awaiting processing or evaluation by other systems. - Court backlogs: Processing any type of case takes more time when courts lack capacity to try cases.
-Typical backlogs became much worse due to the COVID-19 pandemic and full or partial closures of the courts.
-These backlogs persist and have become a serious challenge to reducing the jail population.
+- Case Processing: There are those who have extended stays in jail awaiting processing or evaluation by other systems.

+- type of case takes more time

+when courts lack capacity to try

+cases.
+Typical backlogs became

+much worse due to the COVID-19

+pandemic and full or partial

+closures of the courts.
+These

+backlogs persist and have become

+a serious challenge to reducing

+the jail population.